rzuritamilla/phr/gip-twmodel/PITCHME.md

 ---
 ### Bush was wrong

-Linear model: basic research --> applied research --> commercial applications
+Basic research --> Applied research --> Commercial applications

 wicked problems is only partially correct. multidisciplinarity is good but we need to also work with community partners rather than for them.
 These partners allow for validating the proposed theories and solutions